Baal with Thunderbolt

 Baal with Thunderbolt, Baal with Vegetation Spear, or simply the Baal stele are names given to a white limestone bas-relief stele from the ancient kingdom of Ugarit in northwestern Syria.
 It was discovered in 1932, about 20 m from the Temple of Baal in the acropolis of Ugarit during excavations directed by French archæologist Claude Schaeffer.
 The stele depicts Baal (or Hadad), the god of storm and rain as well as that of agriculture, and a smaller male figure.
+The stele's artistic style has been described as blending Egyptian and Syrian artistic elements.
+Historian Nicolas Wyatt identified the work as illustrating the importance of Egyptian influence in Syrian art.

 Considered the most important of the Ugaritic stelæ, it is displayed at the Louvre in Paris.

 Overview

 Dimensions

 Carved from white limestone, the stele is wider at the base and measures 142 × 50 cm.
 It depicts two standing male figures: the larger representing Baal, and the smaller most likely representing the king of Ugarit.

 Figures

 Baal

 Baal, the god of storms, rain, and agriculture, is the stele's central figure.
 He is shown facing to the right and standing on a large pedestal.
 The pedestal bears carved representations of Baal's spheres of power, the mountains and the sea.
 Baal is shown with a raised right hand brandishing a club or battle-mace overhead.
-His left hand is stretched in front of him and holds a thunderbolt in the shape of a spearhead that extends towards the ground.
-The shaft is in the form of a plant, likely a cultivated grain that would be nourished by the storm.
-The bearded god is shown wearing a helmet decorated with bull's horns, from under which his braided hair falls over his back and his right shoulder.
-Baal is shown clad only in a kilt with striped decorations.
-The kilt is held by a finely carved wide belt that also holds a curved dagger.
+His left hand holds a thunderbolt in the shape of a spearhead that extends towards the ground.
+The shaft is in the form of a plant.
+The god is shown wearing a horned helmet.
+Braided hair falls over his back and his right shoulder.
+Baal is shown clad only in a kilt with striped decorations and a wide belt with a curved dagger.